Trust center · Cumulative rig

 Any single signal is easy.
 Every signal at once is the hard part.

 A stealth Chromium tool can spoof the user-agent string in five minutes.
 It can fake the screen size in another five.
-But the canvas hash, the WebGL renderer, the AudioContext fingerprint, the Core Text font-metric output, the JavaScript engine timing — those leak the underlying Chromium engine in the next layer of measurement.
+But the deeper measurements — how the browser draws an invisible test image (the canvas hash), which graphics engine it reports (the WebGL renderer), how its audio system rounds numbers (the AudioContext fingerprint), how its fonts measure on screen (the Core Text font-metric output), even the timing rhythm of its JavaScript engine — those leak the underlying Chromium engine in the next layer of measurement.

 Detection systems combine many signals into one score.
-A single mismatch — UA says iPhone, canvas hash says Blink — flags the session as inauthentic.
+A single mismatch — the browser introduces itself as an iPhone (its user-agent, "UA"), but its drawing output betrays Chrome's engine (the canvas hash says Blink) — flags the session as inauthentic.
 Driftstack's claim isn't "we got the user-agent right."
 It's "every signal in the rig, at the same time, returns the iPhone value."

 Measured signals